-MRA is partnering with the American Idol® Live!
-Tour 2014 this summer to generate melanoma and skin cancer awareness and financial support for MRA’s research program.
-For every ticket purchased for the Tour, American Idol® Live! will donate $1 to MRA.
-The Tour kicks off June 24 in Binghamton, NY and will hit 40 different cities across the U.S. throughout the summer.
-Tickets go on sale beginning May 9th at www.AmericanIdol.com/tour.
+MRA is delighted to partner once again with the American Idol® Live!
+Tour.
+For every ticket purchased for the Tour, American Idol® Live! will donate $1 to MRA to fund our research program and aid efforts to cure melanoma.
+The Tour kicked off June 24 in Binghamton, NY and will hit 40 different cities across the U.S. throughout the summer.
+Tickets can be purchased at www.AmericanIdol.com/tour.

 OUTREACH AND VISIBILITY

 MRA Video: Leading the Way toward a Cure